General Principles and Spiritual Practices

 Oratory of Mystical Sacraments is dedicated to reviving, preserving, refining, and advancing Ancestral Indigenous Native Earth–Based Honoring Cultures, Religions, Lifestyles, Sacred Rituals, Healing Sacraments and Loving Humanitarian Codes of Ethics and Conduct that protect Mother Earth and all of her living beings from desecrations, pollutions or abuses for economic gains.

 Oratory of Mystical Sacraments accepts all natural organic plants, fungi, and their constituents as Healing Sacraments.
 These sacraments have been used for thousands of years and are central to our established religious beliefs and sacred ceremonies.
 These include: a.
-Psilocybe fungi & Acacia – the significant Indigenous Earth–Based Healing Sacraments (Eucharists) for this church. b.
-Any other Indigenous Earth–Based Healing Sacrament (Amanita muscaria, Peyote, Cannabis, San Pedro, Ayahuasca, Iboga, etc.) that has been found to benefit the health and welfare of recipients, so long as it does not place them in undue harm’s way.
+Acacia, Manna (Psilocybe fungi), & Syrian Rue – the significant Sacraments (Eucharists) for this religious organization. b.
+Any other significant Religious Sacrament (Amanita muscaria, Peyote, Cannabis, St. Peter’s Cactus, Ayahuasca, Iboga, etc.) that has been found to benefit the health and welfare of recipients, so long as it does not place them in undue harm’s way.

 Spiritual Facilitating Leaders (Medicine Man/Woman) of Oratory of Mystical Sacraments may be known by a variety of sacred callings, such as: Chasta, Clergy, Curandera, Doctor, Elder, Mara’akame, Reverend, Roadman, Sacred Prayer Pipe Carrier, Water Pourer, Shaman, Ceremonial Leader, Minister, etc. Those who are guided by Great Spirit and who are experienced in some Ancestral Spiritual Empowering and/or Mystical practices and who act to facilitate the spiritual practices of others are honored with these titles.

-An Oratory of Mystical Sacraments Medicine Person (Spiritual and Ceremonial Leader) need not claim exclusive or definitive knowledge of his or her practice, since wisdom and competencies are frequently developed over years of observation and experience but must be approved to do this work by the leadership of OMS.
+A Medicine Person (Spiritual and Ceremonial Leader) need not claim exclusive or definitive knowledge of his or her practice, since wisdom and competencies are frequently developed over years of observation and experience, but must be approved to do this work by the leadership of OMS.
 Responsibility to assure that those who act as OMS Medicine people (Spiritual and Ceremonial Leaders) are trained, responsible and have the wisdom and integrity to conduct ceremonies and those who choose to work with sacraments rests with the branch leadership.

 Even though one of OMS’ purposes is to administer Sacrament Ceremonies, an OMS Medicine Person or Indigenous Ceremonial Leader is free to choose not to administer a sacred sacrament during any particular Ceremony.